EubiWan/Aoc2023/README.md

-# Aoc2023-Day1
+# Aoc2023

-the inputs for the tasks must be froma file named inputs.txt
+the inputs for the tasks must be from a file named inputs.txt or test.txt